-ID Application Ref Name Description Distance from Project (km) Potential for significant residual inter-project cumulative effects during construction of the Project Potential for significant residual inter-project cumulative effects during operation of the Project Potential Extent of Likely Significant Effects Nationall y Significant Infrastr ucture Projects DCO2 EN020002 Bramford to Twinstead Construction and operation of a new double circuit electricity transmission network reinforcement of c.29km, consisting of overhead lines, underground cables, a grid supply point substation and associated development.
+ID Application Ref Name Description Distance from Project (km) Potential for significant residual inter-project cumulative effects during construction of the Project Potential Extent of Likely Significant Effects National ly Significant Infrastr ucture Projects DCO2 EN020002 Bramford to Twinstead Construction and operation of a new double circuit electricity transmission network reinforcement of c.29km, consisting of overhead lines, underground cables, a grid supply point substation and associated development.
 Within the draft Order Limits There is the potential for residual inter-project cumulative effects during construction on all topics, however, this will be confirmed following completion of the baseline collection and assessment and presented in the ES.
-There is the potential for residual inter-project cumulative effects during operation on Historic Environment and Landscape and Visual, however, this will be confirmed following completion of the baseline collection and assessment and presented in the ES.
-No cumulative effects would be expected on any other topics as all mitigation would have been implemented during construction.
 Following statutory consultation and further assessment the extent of likely significant effects, if present, will be presented in the ES.
 DCO3 TR010032 Lower Thames Crossing The Lower Thames Crossing will be a new road crossing connecting Kent, Thurrock and Essex.
 Approximately 14.5 miles (23km) in length, it will connect to the existing road network from the A2/M2 to the M25 with two tunnels (one southbound and one northbound) running beneath the River Thames.
 The scheme also includes improvements to the M25, A2 and A13, where the scheme connects to the road network, new structures and changes to existing ones (including bridges, buildings, tunnel entrances, viaducts, and utilities such as electricity pylons) along the length of the new road and a free-flow charging system through the tunnel.
-Within the draft Order Limits Unlikely, but there is the potential for inter-cumulative effects on Ecology and Biodiversity, and Landscape and Visual.
+Unlikely, but there is the potential for inter-cumulative effects on Ecology and Biodiversity, and Landscape and Visual.
 This will be confirmed following completion of the baseline collection and assessment and presented in the ES.
-Following statutory consultation and further assessment the extent of likely significant effects, if present, will be presented in the ES.
+Ecology and Biodiversity and Landscape and Following statutory consultation and further assessment the extent of likely significant effects, if present, will be presented in the ES.